Different Heat Reduction Coating Compounds Compared

 Titanium Dioxide

 It has been stated that Titanium dioxide (TiO2) is the most important white pigment used in the coatings industry.
 It is widely used because it efficiently scatters visible light, thereby imparting whiteness, brightness and opacity when incorporated into a coating.
 Titanium dioxide is commercially available in two crystal structures—anatase and rutile.
 Rutile TiO2 pigments are preferred because they scatter light more efficiently, are more stable and are more durable than anatase pigments.
 It is inappropriate to equate superior performance of TiO2 pigment in paint with high TiO2 analysis.
 TiO2 is often related to Refractive Indices (R.I.) for pigments used in the manufacture of paint.
-It’s important to understand that there is a difference between refractive, reflective and blocking.
+It’s important to understand that there is a difference between refractive, reflective and insulating.

 Titanium dioxide reflects most visible and near-infrared light well, but it absorbs ultraviolet rays, while it’s stated the polymer binder can absorb near-infrared light.
 This causes some heating under sunlight, so the paints don’t work very efficiently under harsh, bright sunshine (source).